LT-UK/MRTA/README.md

 Algorithms proposed by the author: TGTA, DTTA, TBTA, T3A, TTBTA, DSTA, STTA, STBTA and their 'Lazy' versions.

-Algorithms to be updated: TGTA, TBTA, T3A, TTBTA, STBTA
+Algorithms to be updated: TGTA, TBTA, T3A, TTBTA, STBTA.

+Algorithm files are located in "func/algs/".

+## How to Run Simulations
+main.py

+1. Set simulation scenario parameters such as number of tasks and agents, number of Monte Carlo runs etc.
+2. Enable the algorithms for simulation by setting "init.XXX.en" to 1.
+3. Select the mission scenario: montecarlo, variance, tradeoff (Only select one).
+4. Adjust plot functions in "__main__".
+5. Run the entire project.

 ## Contributors: